-Microsoft Copilot vs. ChatGPT, Claude, and Gemini: Why You Need a Different AI Tool for Corporate Data
+Microsoft Copilot vs. ChatGPT, Claude, and Gemini: Why You Need a Different AI Tool for Company Data

 Readings

-Let's be honest right from the start: your people are already using AI.
-Someone is having ChatGPT rewrite an email, another fed yesterday's meeting into Claude to extract tasks, and a salesperson had Gemini summarize a competitor's offer.
+Let's be frank right from the start: your people are already using AI.
+Some are having ChatGPT rewrite emails, others fed yesterday's meeting to Claude to extract tasks, and a salesperson had Gemini summarize a competitor's offer.
 They're doing it for a good reason – it saves them time.
-They're often doing it on private accounts you don't even know about.
+They're often doing it on private accounts that you don't even know about.

 Let's get straight to the point.